-Present a completed Request for Records (GRAMA) Form along with picture ID (current US Driver’s License, US ID Card, US Passport, US Visa, US Permanent Residence Card, US Employment Authorization Card, US Concealed Weapon Permit, or US Military ID) and applicable fees per report between 8:00 am and 5:00 pm Mon – Fri excluding holidays at the Tooele City Police Department.
+Present a completed GRAMA Request Form along with picture ID (current US Driver’s License, US ID Card, US Passport, US Visa, US Permanent Residence Card, US Employment Authorization Card, US Concealed Weapon Permit, or US Military ID) and applicable fees per report between 8:00 am and 5:00 pm Mon – Fri excluding holidays at the Tooele City Police Department.

 Submit a copy of the requester’s current, approved picture ID along with a signed GRAMA request form listing each report requested.
-Mail request to Tooele City Police 323 N Main St Tooele, UT 84074.
+Mail request to Tooele City Police 50 N Garden Street Tooele, UT 84074.

 Submit a copy of the requester’s current, approved picture ID along with a signed GRAMA request form listing each report requested.
 Email request to email@example.com